akaihola/darglint2/README.md

 [![Build Status](https://travis-ci.com/terrencepreilly/darglint.svg?branch=develop)](https://travis-ci.com/terrencepreilly/darglint)

-# Darglint
+# Darglint2

 A functional docstring linter which checks whether a docstring's description matches the actual function/method implementation.
-*Darglint* expects docstrings to be formatted using the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), or [Sphinx Style Guide](https://pythonhosted.org/an_example_pypi_project/sphinx.html#function-definitions), or [Numpy Style Guide](https://numpydoc.readthedocs.io/en/latest/format.html).
+*Darglint2* expects docstrings to be formatted using the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), or [Sphinx Style Guide](https://pythonhosted.org/an_example_pypi_project/sphinx.html#function-definitions), or [Numpy Style Guide](https://numpydoc.readthedocs.io/en/latest/format.html).

-Feel free to submit an issue/pull request if you spot a problem or would like a feature in *darglint*.
+Feel free to submit an issue/pull request if you spot a problem or would like a feature in *darglint2*.

 **Table of Contents**: